xaviar31/Retail-Sales-Analysis/README.md

 # 🛍️ Retail Sales Analysis

-This project analyzes retail sales data using **SQL, Excel, and Tableau** to uncover customer purchasing trends and insights.
+This project analyzes retail sales data, from a [Kaggle Dataset](https://www.kaggle.com/datasets/mohammadtalib786/retail-sales-dataset), using **SQL, Excel, and Tableau** to uncover customer purchasing trends and insights.
 The dataset contains details about transactions, customers, products, and sales performance.

 ## 🔍 Steps:
 - **📂 Data Gathering:** SQL is used to extract and generate insights from the dataset.